rackerlabs/auter/contrib/email-notifications/README.md

 # Auter email notifications

-An auter module for sending brief reports on the auter patching stages.
+A collection of contrib scripts for sending email notifications containing details of auter patching stages.

 # Script Details